The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Results

 \subsection{The luminosity-diameter relation}

-Fig. \ref{fig:LD} shows the 6\,cm spectral luminosity versus source diameter for the sources detected in Arp\,220, i.e. the values listed in Table \ref{table:sourcelist}.
+Fig. \ref{fig:LD} shows the 6\,cm spectral luminosity versus source diameter for the sources detected in Arp\,220, that is the values listed in Tables \ref{table:east} and \ref{table:west}.
 The luminosities were calculated from the flux densities measured in BB335B while the sizes were averaged over the BB335 6\,cm and 3.6\,cm observations as described in Sect. \ref{sect:avgsize}.
-In Fig. \ref{fig:ldlog} the data are shown in log-log scale together with 45 SNRs observed in the nearby galaxy M82, using data from \cite{huang1994}.
+In Fig. \ref{fig:LD} the data are shown in log-log scale together with 45 SNRs observed in the nearby galaxy M82, using data from \cite{huang1994}.
 We note that the two brightest SNRs in M82 overlap the weakest objects detected in Arp\,220.
 For discussion purposes, we have also overlayed the evolution of the bright radio supernova SN1986J\footnote{SN1986J was chosen because it is the highest luminosity radio SNe ($L_\text{6cm}^\text{peak}=1.97\times10^{28}$\,erg\,s$^{-1}$\,Hz$^{-1}$; \cite{weiler2002}) to have good VLBI size measurements.
-Sources with higher peak luminosity have been observed (e.g. SN1988Z; \cite{weiler2002}) but these are significantly more distant and hence both weaker and smaller in angular size.} during its first 30 years, using the lightcurve model given by \cite{weiler2002} together with the size evolution after $t$ years of $D[$mas$]=0.86\cdot t^{0.71}$ and distance of 10\,Mpc as given by \cite{bietenholz2002}.
+Sources with higher peak luminosity have been observed (for example SN1988Z; \cite{weiler2002}) but these are significantly more distant and hence both weaker and smaller in angular size.} during its first 30 years, using the 5\,GHz flux density measurements presented by \cite{weiler1990, bietenholz2002, bietenholz2010} and \cite{bietenholz2017}, together with the size evolution after $t$ years of $D[$mas$]=0.86\cdot t^{0.69}$ at distance of 10\,Mpc obtained by combining the 1-year radius of 0.43~mas from \cite{bietenholz2002} with the expansion $\propto t^{0.69}$ from \cite{bietenholz2010}.